michaelcontento/sayndo/Readme.md

+  Session specific messages can be written to the session object.
+  Give a user just that session property and the message will be available like that.
+How to write sessions and their properties, see the lines below.

+    res.session.message

+  **Note that the session message by default is just displayed one time.** To change that just modify the behaviour in the lib/app/app_local.js.

   Create a new session with the authType "admin" for only 10 minutes. **To create a new valid session you need to define the "authType" attribute, related to the auth types in your